Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

 - When training starts, a link to the Weights and Biases interface will appear in the terminal
 - Click on the link to track and visualize the progress of your training
 - After the training is complete, the weights will be saved in the `logs` folder within your project directory
-- You can adjust the training parameters in `train.py`

 # Acknowledgment